ray-ers/ray-ers.github.io/_pages/atelier.md

         <h3>Venezia</h3>
         <p class="caption-meta">March 2017</p>
         <justify>
         <p>This photograph marks the moment 'intentional' photography took form in my mind.
 It is the convergence of a certain place at a certain time—with equipment ready, and an awareness of the story waiting to be told.
-Some might call this luck; I call it deliberate intention</p>
+Some might call this luck; I call it deliberate intention.</p>
-        <p>And it was at this time that I find beauty in watching us, as human being, in our daily existence.
+        <p>And it was at this time that I found beauty in watching us, as human beings, in our daily existence.
 From the highest peaks of our accomplishments to the quiet grace of daily routines, I wish to have them all.
 Maybe it is the appreciation for life itself, however human-centric.
-Addimitedly, I never take pride in capturing nature and landscape pictures.</p>
+Admittedly, I never take pride in capturing nature and landscape pictures.</p>
         </justify>
     </div>
 </div>